 lips well acquainted with the routes to pleasure.

-is time to start our shift, we will have a companionable if silent breakfast
+time to start our shift, we'll have a companionable if silent breakfast before

 But I wasn't lying to my